 But,rest assured, G H.W.
 Bush did not supervise gunmen in Dealey Plaza as

-John Hankey’s popular anti-Romney video claims.
+John Hankey’s popular video claims.
 (Hankey’s got a lot of viewers, 117K but a lot of thumbs downs too (79).
-(He’s got some imaginative 9/11 theories which I will discuss later.)
+He also has some imaginative 9/11 theories, which I won’t get into he

 Unfortunately, Hankey’s scenario is not based much knowledge about how CIA personnel actually carried out political assassinations in the 1960s.
 They didn’t rely on the up and coming oil man from Houston for gunplay.
 G. H.W.
 Bush is nowhere near expert enough in firearms to be entrusted with such a task.
 The elder Bush did other service to the agency, including serving as director for one year in 1976.

 G.H.W.
 Bush was in Dealey Plaza on November 22, 1963: UNPROVEN